 - PMOS – A Primary MOS is used to identify the basic skills and knowledge of a marine and is their primary military job.
 It is usually required for career movement up to through the Occupational Field.
 It is easiest to think of it as the starting point job.

 - FMOS – A free MOS is a NMOS that can be filled by any Marine with any MOS.
-The additional skills to be learnt are unrelated to the primary skills in PMOS.
+The additional skills to be learned are unrelated to the primary skills in PMOS.
 This is similar to a promotion but the starting position being irrelevant in consideration.

 - AMOS – An Additional MOS is another Primary MOS that is awarded to a Marine who already holds a PMOS.
 Marines are not promoted in an AMOS.
 This is similar to holding 2 starting point jobs.